ruuda/rcl/docs/index.md

-# RCL
+# The RCL Configuration Language

-Ruud’s Configuration Language, <abbr>RCL</abbr> for short, is a domain-specific language optimized for specifying human-written data with just enough abstraction features to avoid repetition.
-It is a superset of json that extends it into a simple functional programming language that resembles [Python][python] and [Nix][nix].
+RCL is a domain-specific language optimized for specifying human-written data with just enough abstraction features to avoid repetition.
+It is a superset of <abbr>JSON</abbr> that extends it into a simple functional programming language that resembles [Python][python] and [Nix][nix].
 Use cases include:

- * Querying json documents, like [`jq`][jq], but with a more familiar language.
+ * Querying <abbr>JSON</abbr> documents, like [`jq`][jq], but with a more familiar language.
  * Generating repetitive configuration files, such as GitHub Actions workflows or Terraform configuration.
  * Enabling large repositories to split configuration into small reusable pieces